NatJaden/phase-1-project/README.md

 ### Executing program

-To execute the program first enter the following command while in the directory of the project
+To execute the program first enter the following command while in the Phase1-project folder to start the server

 ```
 json-server --watch db.json